 Close eyes.
 Have someone else place a lighter object on your hand then a heavier object.
 Try to determine which object was heavier or lighter.

-Block your vision or close eyes.
+Block your vision or close your eyes.
 Have someone else move your hand while holding a pencil.
 Try to identify what letter, number or drawing is made.

 Use your vision to observe motion and location of body parts.